ShaYmez/RYSEN/README.md

 **PROPERTY:**
 This work represents the author's interpretation of the HomeBrew Repeater Protocol, based on the 2015-07-26 documents from DMRplus, "IPSC Protocol Specs for homebrew DMR repeater" as written by Jonathan Naylor, G4KLX; Hans Barthen, DL5DI; Torsten Shultze, DG1HT, also licenced under Creative Commons BY-NC-SA license.
+This has been further develeped under Simon Adlem; G7RZU as the FreeDMR fork and then further develped for SystemX by Shane Daley; M0VUB under codename RYSEN.

 **WARRANTY**
 None.
 The owners of this work make absolutely no warranty, express or implied.
 Use this software at your own risk.